UBC-MDS/exploratory-data-viz/chapters/en/slides/module6/module6_end.md

 In this module students will learn how to

-- Follow guidelines for best practices in visualization design.
-- Adjust axes extents and formatting.
-- Modify titles of figure elements.
-- Choose appropriate color schemes for your data.
+- Craft engaging narratives for your visualizations
-- Use pre-made and custom color schemes.
-- Selectively highlight and annotate data with color and text.
-- Directly label data instead of using legends.
+- Visualize geographical data
+- Link geographical data to dataframes
+- Layout plots in panels of a figure grid

 Notes: